IRDC logo

 • Don’t mix the wormer into the food with your hand because the powder sticks to your skin.
 Use a table spoon.

 In an emergency, mix a small amount of the powder with water, and use the dose as a drench daily until the bird is eating and can complete the dose on the food.
-However, a single dose wormer such as Panacur or levamisole, obtainable from the vet, would be the most effective.
+However, a single dose wormer such as Panacur, obtainable from the vet, would be the most effective.

 The number of worm species that ivermectin kills is more limited than flubenvet (tapeworm & fluke are excluded: V Roberts: Diseases of Free Range Poultry) but it is doubly useful in that it also systemically kills external parasites, such as northern mite.

-For further information on the use of veterinary medicines please contact your Vet or visit the website of the Veterinary Medicines Directorate www.vmd.gov.uk External link image who are the regulatory authority for veterinary medicines in the UK.
+For further information on the use of veterinary medicines please contact your Vet or check the data sheets for Flubenvet (flubendazole) and Ivermectin at the website https://www.noah.co.uk/ External link image.
+NOAH is the trade association representing the UK animal health industry.